b-wave/uDSKY/README.md

 smallest descrete LED 7-segment green *-ish* displays i could find.

-It turned out that at that scale, the Keys were  ~.75" on center, which was nice and almost exactly 0.7" Square.
+It turned out that at that scale, the Keys were  ~.75" on center, which was nice and almost exactly 0.75" Square.
 The front panel was about 7.0" x 6.5" so about, but not exactly, half the size of a real DSKY.
 The wholw thing sandwiches nicely together using plexiglas plates and hardware spacers, which I will provide laser cut patterns for.
 The whole assembly is remarkably sturdy ane even kind of hefty too.
+The keys and circuit boards were attached by small torx head "thread rolling" screws for plastic.
+I think the ones i got were about 2 AWG, and 1/8" long.
+I got them on e-bay and i don't have the link, there were 100's of them in a box for a few dollars.
+They should be easy to find.
+I'll update a link when i find a good supplier again.

 There are two other circuit boards I am developing.
 The INDICATOR boards for the LEDs since I used perf boards for this prototype.
 The POWER REGULATOR board for stand alone